Vorticode/solarite/docs/index.md

 document.body.append(new FancyText());
 ```

-Note that if shadow-dom is used, the element will not replace the `:host` selector in styles, as  browsers natively support the `:host` selector when inside shadow DOM.

-The `global` attribute  on a `<style>` tag allows defining styles globally in the document head only once for every instance of a component.
-This can improve rendering performance when you have many instances.
+A style tag with the  `global` attribute defines the style only once in the document head, instead of for every instance of a component.
+This improves rendering performance with many instances.
 Global styles cannot have expressions within them.

 ```javascript
 import h from './dist/Solarite.min.js';